What I Read in January

 3/5 stars

-• Told from multiple perspectives, including a maid who snoops through her clients’ homes and as well as a detective and one of the couples she cleans for.
+• This is told from multiple perspectives, including a maid who snoops through her clients’ homes and as well as a detective and one of the couples she cleans for.
 It’s not difficult to differentiate from the different perspectives.

 • The chapters are short so it’s a quick-paced page turner.

-• Lots of plot twists, very much gives Gone Girl vibes.
+• There are lots of plot twists; it very much gives Gone Girl vibes.

-• Catches your attention from the beginning, but the ending fell short and was blah in comparison to the tension built in the first half of the book.
+• The book catches your attention from the beginning, but the ending fell short and was blah in comparison to the tension built in the first half of the book.

 • Read it here (free through Kindle Unlimited).